scruffynerf/StashNfoExporterKodi/README.md

 This is the opposite: Stash code, that makes something Kodi can process, and no code on the Kodi side.
 There is value in each approach, and I'll likely tackle the other side next.

+## Installation:

+Download (zip or git clone) into a folder in your plugin directory that Stash knows about.
+Reload plugins.
+Visit the tasks page to enable or disable the plugin (or edit the config file)

 ### By default:
 If your Stash instance url is `'localhost'` or `'127.0.0.1'`, or other non-routable address, and you need it to be `192.168.1.xxx` or `10.1.x.x` or even Internet accessible,